jkins/cmapi/README.md

 ## Why the fork?
-Just to commit the `dist/` directory for installing as an npm package.
+Just to commit the `dist/` directory for installing as an npm package, and export the schema `cmapi.schema.js` for importing in modules.
 This is otherwise v1.3.0 untouched.

 cmapi-1.3.0